evengers/CouchbaseLoad-From-CSV/README.md

 Data is streamed so presumably copes with large files.
 Tested against a few hundred k lines.

-Unlike cbdocloader, this does not need to write json files.
+Unlike cbdocloader, this does not need to (write & then) read from json files.

 CSVs are parsed using Lazy.js and inserted directly into couchbase.